philiplb/CRUDlex/docs/api/AbstractData.rst

     .. php:method:: hydrate($row)

-        Creates an {@see Entity} from the raw data array with the field name as keys and field values as values.
+        Creates an Entity from the raw data array with the field name as keys and field values as values.

         :type $row: array